iamjyotispanda-blip/iamjyotispanda-blip-Portray/replit.md

 # Overview

-This is a full-stack web application called "PortRay" - a Customer Success Management (CSM) platform built with React frontend and Express.js backend.
-The application provides user authentication and a dashboard interface for managing customer success operations.
-It uses modern web technologies including TypeScript, Tailwind CSS, shadcn/ui components, and Drizzle ORM for database operations.
+This is a full-stack web application called "PortRay" - a Port Management System built with React frontend and .NET Core C# backend.
+The application provides user authentication with email verification and a dashboard interface for managing port operations.
+It uses modern web technologies including TypeScript, Tailwind CSS, shadcn/ui components on the frontend, and ASP.NET Core Identity with Entity Framework and PostgreSQL on the backend.

 # User Preferences